 How to select and store tomatillos?

-Tomatillos are the star ingredient in this salsa; therefore, it’s important you select the best looking ones a the grocery store of farmer’s market!
+Tomatillos are the star ingredient in this green salsa verde; therefore, it’s important you select the best looking ones a the grocery store of farmer’s market!
 Read below for a comprehensive breakdown on how to buy and store fresh tomatillos!

 You can find fresh tomatillos in the produce section of most major grocery stores, Mexican food markets and select farmer’s markets.
-Selecting the freshest tomatillos is easy once you know what to look for!
+Selecting the freshest green tomatillos for your homemade salsa verde is easy once you know what to look for!

 - Husk: When selecting tomatillos, pick ones that are completely wrapped in their husk.